BentoMake/BentoBot/README.md

 1. Download the bot and save it on the host computer. (recommending on the desktop for convinience)
 2. Download and install node.js from https://nodejs.org/en/
 3. Open a CMD and run the following commands:
-3.1. cd bot/path  (bot path is the direcory path to where you downloaded the bot.
+3.1. cd bot/path  (bot path is the directory path to where you downloaded the bot.
 If you saved it on the desktop and named it whitelistbot the bot/path would be: desktop/whitelistbot.
-The full command would be "cd desktop/whitelistbot" I recommend to set it up like this in the begining as you will be able to move it later.)
+The full command would be "cd desktop/whitelistbot" I recommend to set it up like this in the beginning as you will be able to move it later.)
 3.2.
 Run the command "npm i discord.js"
 3.3.
 Run the command "npm i mysql"
 3.4 Terminate the CMD